OscarAguilera/gmlp.github.io/slides/devsecops/ci.md

 #  CONTINUOUS INTEGRATION

-<p class="fragment fade-in-then-semi-out">We can't have CI without automated testing.</p>
+<p class="fragment fade-in-then-semi-out">We can not have CI without automated testing.</p>

 #  CONTINUOUS INTEGRATION